koge nord

 Favnbrændehuset

 The house in the picture is a modern version of the former building that stood here since 1799.
-Firewood was thus piled up and formed the frame of the house.
+Really, firewood was piled up and formed the frame of a house.

 The space could be used for storage and a gazebo.